speedfuns/botw/MasterSwordAndDungeons.md

 Activate (but don't complete) the Daqo Chisay shrine and talk to the guy nearby to activate the quest.

 Shield Surf to Kara Kara Bazaar.
+The Naboris cutscene should activate when you arrive.

 Use a Gale charge (1/3) to get on top of the rock and buy the **Gerudo Clothes** (600 rupees).
 Warp back to Daqo Chisay.

 Use a Gale charge (2/3) to get inside Gerudo Town and head directly to **Riju**, talk to her then talk to the Gerudo Chief Liana to start the Yiga Clan quest.

 Rent a seal, head to the Yiga Clan Hideout evading any rocks on the path.

-Use the last Gale charge (3/3) after getting off the seal.
+Use the last Gale (3/3) to reach the top of the cliff to the right after getting off the seal.
+Run towards the pedestal and use a bomb to destroy the ore deposit (chance for luminous stone to land on pedestal, saving time).
 > Note: Using the last gale charge here is necessary to be able to do Vah'Naboris later with all 3 charges.

-**If you plan on completing Sho Dantu:**
-> Use the last Gale to reach the top of the cliff to the right after getting off the seal.
-Run towards the pedestal and use a bomb to destroy the ore deposit (chance for luminous stone to land on pedestal, saving time).

-> Pick up a luminous stone and place it on the pedestal.
+Pick up a luminous stone and place it on the pedestal.

-> \* Enter Sho Dantu, complete **Two Bombs**. `(12,13/24)`
+Enter Sho Dantu, complete **Two Bombs**. `(12/24)`

 Evade the enemies and enter the Yiga Clan Hideout.